antonme/openapi-dsl/README.md

 # Lingvo DSL Dictionary API Server

-A simple OpenAPI-compliant server for Lingvo DSL dictionary lookups.
+A simple-and-dirty OpenAPI-compliant server for Lingvo DSL dictionary lookups.
 > Has no official connection whatsoever to either ABBYY or Lingvo.